Divide-By-0/blog/content/posts/movies.md

 - **Handmaiden**: Korean, sexual mystery, gripping and edgy themes, strange straightforward romantic movie
 - **Ghost in the Shell**: A classic sci-fi film, recommended alongside Akira.
 - **Portrait of a Lady on Fire**: Well made, 2x recommended to me
+- **Weathering with You**: Movie by the same director and similar animation style as 'Your Name'
+- **Suzume**: November 2022 film by the same director and similar animation style as 'Your Name'
 - **Grave of the Fireflies**: Studio Ghibli classic.
 Supposed to be very sad.
+- **Kiki's Delivery Service**: Another Studio Ghibli classic.
+Supposed to be an uplifting coming of age.
+- **Spirited Away**: Somehow I haven't watched the greatest animated film of all time yet??
 - **The Banshees of Inisherin**: Scottish comedy.
 Oscar nominee.
 - **City of God**: IMDb darling.
 Seems to have an interesting premise, prortaying two communities of youth in a violent neighborhood.
 - **Primer**: "Primer is on the Most Complicated Films IMDb list, thanks to Time Travel, Second Hand Storytelling, and a case of The Ending Changes Everything.
 There is an explanation for almost everything that happens, but you have to watch the movie at least twice to put all the clues together."